gottfrois/doorkeeper-provider-app/README.md

     mongod run --config /usr/local/etc/mongod.conf
     bundle exec rails s

+Run the following rake command to seed the database:

+    bundle exec rake db:drop
+    bundle exec rake db:seed

+## API

+This app provide a very basic API.
+The current API endpoints are:

+    /api/v1/messages
+    /api/v1/user

+("v1" params is optional)

+See the routes.rb file:

+    require 'api_constraints'
+    namespace :api, defaults: {format: 'json'} do
+        scope module: :v1, constraints: ApiConstraints.new(version: 1, default: true) do
+            resources :messages, only: [:index, :create]
+            match 'user', to: 'users#show'
+        end
+    end

+All the controllers are under "app/controllers/api/v1/"

+## Manage applications

+Run the server and go to `http://localhost:3000/oauth/applications`

 ## Tips

 If you want to use this for registering a mobile client for example, you might want